-- Placement fees/expedited issuance reporting fees will support initial lease-up costs and the added cost and effort required to expedite leasing of EHVs: - \$100 for each EHV initially leased, if the HRA reports the voucher issuance date in Public Housing Information Center-Next Generation (PIC-NG) system within 14 days of voucher issuance or the date the system becomes available for reporting. - Placement fees: - o \$500 for each EHV family placed under a HAP contract effective within four months of the effective date of the ACC funding increment; or - o \$250 for each EHV family placed under a HAP contract effective after four months but less than six months after the effective date of the ACC funding increment. - o HUD will determine placement fees in the event of multiple EHV allocations and funding increment effective dates. - Placement/expedited issuance fees only apply to the initial leasing of the voucher; they are not paid for family moves or to turnover vouchers. - Ongoing administrative fees, which are calculated in the same way as the standard HCV program: - HRAs are allocated administrative fees using the full column A administrative fee amount for each EHV under contract as of the first day of each month. - Ongoing EHV administrative fees may be subject to proration in future years, based on available EHV funding. - Services fees, which are a one-time fee to support HRAs' efforts to implement and operate an effective EHV services program in its jurisdiction (TPS-I.B): - The fee is allocated once the HRA's CACC is amended to reflect EHV funding. - The amount allocated is \$3,500 for each EHV allocated.
+- Issuing action fees are one-time fees once the voucher is initially leased: - \$100 for each EHV initially leased, if the HRA reports the voucher issuance date in Public Housing Information Center-Next Generation (PIC-NG) system within 14 days of voucher issuance or the date the system becomes available for reporting. - Issuing action fees only apply to the initial leasing of the voucher; they are not paid for family moves or to turnover vouchers. - This fee may be used for any eligible administrative expenses related to EHVs. - Placement fees support initial lease-up costs and the added cost and effort required to expedite leasing of EHVs: - HRA\$500 for each EHV family placed under a HAP contract effective within four months of the effective date of the ACC funding increment; or - \$250 for each EHV family placed under a HAP contract effective after four months but less than six months after the effective date of the ACC funding increment. - HUD will determine placement fees in the event of multiple EHV allocations and funding increment effective dates. - Placement fees only apply to the initial leasing of the voucher; they are not paid for family moves or to turnover vouchers. - This fee may be used for any eligible administrative expenses related to EHVs. - Ongoing administrative fees, which are calculated in the same way as the standard HCV program: - HRAs are allocated administrative fees using the full column A administrative fee amount for each EHV under contract as of the first day of each month. - Ongoing EHV administrative fees may be subject to proration in future years, based on available EHV funding. - This fee may be used for any eligible administrative expenses related to EHVs.

-TPS-I.B.
+- Services fees, which are a one-time fee to support HRAs' efforts to implement and operate an effective EHV services program in its jurisdiction (TPS-I.B): - The fee is allocated once the HRA's CACC is amended to reflect EHV funding. - The amount allocated is \$3,500 for each EHV allocated. - This fee may be used for any of the eligible activities under the EHV service fee.

+TPS-LB.
 SERVICE FEES